 I’ve now been in Nicaragua for a week.
 I decided to leave the frenetic city of New York in favour of the slower pace of life on-the-go.
 That sounds ironic but New York really doesn’t sleep.
 Plus, I was lonely, it was getting fucking cold, I wasn’t making enough money to stay and realised: WAIT WHY PUT MYSELF THROUGH THIS?
 I can do freelance work online in place with a much lower cost of living.

-Now for the actual money details.
-There are a few ways I am making this life of travel possible and it’s a combination of; networking, freelance work online, and… persistence.
-Obviously I make no money from this blog because it’s like, four hours old.
-(The only bloggers that make money are the ones who have been at it consistently, for a year+).
+There are a few ways I am making this life of travel possible and it’s a combination of; networking, freelance work online, and persistence.

-But at the moment my regular writing work is with the US women’s news site Bustle.com.
-They pay £85/$104 per shift which goes a lot further in Nicaragua than it did elsewhere – but then again it’s not big bucks.
+I was writing regularly for Bustle- the US women’s lifestyle website.
+They pay £85 ($104) per three posts, which goes a lot further in Nicaragua than it did elsewhere – but then again it’s not much.

-The corporate world also pays waaay more than news sites and since working more in this field, I’ve actually discovered that I’m probably better at writing shorter, snappier corporate posts than I am at proper journalism.
-Meh.
+The corporate world also pays waaay more than news sites and since working more in this field, I’ve actually discovered that I’m probably better at content marketing and long-form features than I am at news stories.

-Some sites that publish my work, I also interned at in the past meaning it’s lot easier to get feedback on my pitches if I know the editor.
+Some sites that publish my work, I have also interned at in the past, meaning it’s lot easier to get feedback on my pitches if I know the editor.

 Hustling your way to the work is bad enough but you’ve got to do it again, for your pay check afterwards.
 It’s an annoying part of freelance writing and getting paid is a nightmare all the time.
 I nearly always have to chase up companies for invoicing details after I’ve completed work for them – and sometimes this can take months.
 Again, get some back-up money in your account or a large overdraft before you leave!